New Work

 A Hip-Hop Journey from Jaffa to Jerusalem to Yellow Springs

 NO VISAS brought together five renowned hip-hop artists to perform both individually and collectively, the culminating performance after a multi-month collaborative artistic process.
 Mad River Theater Works partnered with Neta Weiner and Samira Saraya of Beit System Ali, a cultural educational movement based in Holon, whose activity is based on the belief in the power of artistic action to promote equality and generate socio-political change.
-After a year of preparation, Neta and Samira’s in-person tour in Ohio was cancelled in August 2025 due to no visas being issued for them by the current administration.
-This project hence pivoted to a remote collaboration with three Ohio hip-hop artists based in Yellow Springs: Jayswifa, Tronee Threat, and ArtGod.
-Through remote meetings, sharing inspiration and beats, and discussing what it means to make art in times of political unrest and turmoil, these five artists pushed themselves to create music together that speaks to the realities of life in America, Palestine, and Israel.
+After a year of preparation, Neta and Samira’s in-person tour in Ohio was cancelled in August 2025 due to visas not being issued for them by the current administration.
+This project then pivoted to a remote collaboration with three Ohio hip-hop artists based in Yellow Springs.
+Through remote meetings sharing inspiration and beats, and discussing what it means to make art in times of political unrest and turmoil, these five artists pushed themselves to create music together that speaks to the realities of life in America, Palestine, and Israel.
+The video below documents the cultural an artistic collaboration that we facilitated.

 A behind the scenes look at the development of this international collaboration, edited by Kevin Lydy.